The Xometry app works best with JavaScript enabled!

 6. ESD resins: These resins are suited to making electrostatically safe jigs for manufacturing.

-How Does SLA 3D Printing Work?
+How SLA 3D Printing Works

 SLA 3D printing works by moving a UV laser in the X-Y plane.
 The UV light triggers catalysts in the liquid monomer resin.
 The print plate begins at the surface of the resin pool, and regions where the laser strikes both resin and the solid plate surface then get polymerized and affixed to the build plate.
 With that ‘layer’ complete, the build plate moves up, allowing the next layer to affix itself to the previous one.
 By repeating this process, the part will appear to grow out of the liquid pool.
 Prints usually begin with the part’s bottom, and the part is printed upside-down.